Becoming a Deacon

 - be a registered parishioner within the Archdiocese of Baltimore;

-- possess stability in your life regarding career, family relationships, etc., which is in concert with the Church’s values
+- possess stability in your life regarding career, family relationships, etc., which is in concert with the Church’s values; and

-- enjoy with your family a good reputation within the community;
+- enjoy a good reputation within the community; and

-- be able to give the time required for study and service without detriment to your family.
+- be able to give the time required for study and service without detriment to yourself or your family.

 - be willing and able to make a life-long commitment to serve the Church of Baltimore as determined by the Archbishop of Baltimore;